-This is great news for all you wildflower enthusiasts out there, who were probably wondering what you were going to do until the morning frosts clear and the sun comes back out!
-So, with that in mind, here are two ways that you can quench your thirst for wildflowers this winter, starting with planning your garden.
+This is great news for all you wildflower enthusiasts out there.
+What can you do until the morning frosts clear and the sun comes back out!
+So, here are two ways that you can quench your thirst for wildflowers this winter, starting with planning your garden.

 Plan Your Summer Garden

 The winter is the perfect time to plan your next garden for summer.
-As you probably won’t be doing much gardening, you’ll have a lot more time on your hands, and as the weather gets colder and the nights draw in, you can spend your evenings by the fire planning your next wildflower project!
+As you probably won’t be doing much gardening, you’ll have a lot more time on your hands.
+As the weather gets colder and the nights draw in, spend your evenings by the fire planning your next wildflower project!

-This means that you can really take time to plan your garden and make sure that you get it right, and as we shall see in the next point, it also means you can start sowing your seeds earlier than usual.
+This means that you can really take time to plan your garden and get it right.
+It also means you can start sowing your seeds earlier than usual.

-In addition, planning early means you can take on a more ambitious project, and really turn your garden into something special.
+In addition, planning early means you can take on a more ambitious project.
 You’ll also have more time to do research and be able to track down better, rarer, and more exotic plants and wildflowers.

-If you would like ideas for using wildflowers in your garden, you’ll find more information and a downloadable free guide here
+If you would like ideas for using wildflowers in your garden, you’ll find more information here.

 Just because it’s winter doesn’t mean that your garden is dormant.
-On the contrary, beneath the topsoil your garden is positively teeming with life, and is ready to spring back into action when the weather warms up – so why not make sure you’re ready for it by sowing your seeds early this winter?
+On the contrary, beneath the topsoil your garden is positively teeming with life.
+It is ready to spring back into action when the weather warms up – so why not make sure you’re ready for it by sowing your seeds early this winter?

-Although the ground might be too hard to sow seeds outside, there are lots of wildflower seeds that can be sown indoors from as early as January, and then replanted outside once they’ve started to grow and the winter weather fades away.
+Although the ground might be too hard to sow seeds outside, there are lots of wildflower seeds that can be sown indoors from as early as January.
+They can then be replanted outside once they’ve started to grow and the winter weather fades away.